tldr-pages/tldr/pages/common/jello.md

 # jello

-> A command-line JSON processor using python syntax.
+> A command-line JSON processor using Python syntax.
 > More information: <https://github.com/kellyjonbrazil/jello>.

 - Output JSON or JSON Lines STDIN data, in pretty-print format: